-Superfast Cornwall is a partnership project funded by European Regional Development Fund (ERDF), Broadband Delivery UK (BDUK), Cornwall Council and BT, and managed by Cornwall Development Company.
-Cornwall Development Company (CDC) is the arms-length economic development arm of Cornwall Council (CC) and is part of the CORSERV Limited group of companies.
+Superfast Cornwall is a partnership project funded by the European Regional Development Fund (ERDF) and Cornwall Council; managed by Cornwall Development Company.
+Cornwall Development Company (CDC) is the arms-length economic development company controlled by Cornwall Council (CC) and is part of the CORSERV Limited group of companies.

-This website is to provide information about the Superfast Cornwall activity, including the current 2017-2020 Superfast Cornwall programme, previous Superfast Cornwall programmes and information about alternative solutions and grants that may be available to help pay for alternatives.
+This website is to provide information about the Superfast Cornwall activity, including the current 2021-2023 Superfast Cornwall 3- Inclusive Growth programme, previous Superfast Cornwall programmes and information about alternative solutions and grants that may be available to help pay for alternatives.

 Superfast Cornwall respects your privacy and is committed to protecting your personal data.
 This privacy notice will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.

 This privacy notice aims to give you information on how Superfast Cornwall collects and processes your personal data through your use of this website, including any data you may provide to us as a result of information on the website, e.g. contacting us by email or phone to raising an issue getting connected, or to find out about the Superfast Cornwall grants scheme.

 You may wish to read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

 Data Protection Officer and Data Control Officer